toolstack/just-writing-statistics/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. WP Word Count can be accessed under the "Dashboard" Menu of the WordPress Admin.

+== Frequently Asked Questions ==

+= How does the WP Word Count Shortcode work? =

+You can use the Shortcode [wpwordcount] to show the number of words on any page or post.
+The [wpwordcount] Shortcode can be extended with "before" and "after" attributes to add text or HTML before and after the count.

+Example: [wpwordcount before="This post has" after=" total words."]

 == Screenshots ==

 1. The main WP Word Count dashboard.

 == Changelog ==

+= 1.3 =
+* Added [wpwordcount] Shortcode.
+* Shameless Plugs.

 = 1.2 =
 * Added Widget.